ramzibou0735/aerial-autonomy-stack/README.md

 ### Known Issues

-- ArduPilot CIRCLE mode for quads require to explicitly center the throttle wiht 'rc 3 1500' to keep altitude
+- ArduPilot CIRCLE mode for quads require to explicitly center the throttle with 'rc 3 1500' to keep altitude
 - Ground tracks in topic /tracks are occasionally not published
 - In ArdupilotInterface's action callbacks, std::shared_lock<std::shared_mutex> lock(node_data_mutex_); could be used on the reads of lat_, lon_, alt_
 - Command 178 MAV_CMD_DO_CHANGE_SPEED is accepted but not effective in changing speed for ArduPilot VTOL
 - ArduPilot SITL for Iris uses option -f that also sets "external": True, this is not the case for the Alti Transition from ArduPilot/SITL_Models
 - Must adjust orientation of the LiDAR and frame of the LiDAR odometry for VTOLs
-- In yolo_inference_node.py, cannot open GPU accelerated (nvh264dec) GStreamer pipeline with cv2.VideoCapture, might need to recompile OpenCV to have both CUDA and GStreamer support (or use python3-gi gir1.2-gst-plugins-base-1.0 gir1.2-gstreamer-1.0 and circumbent OpenCV)
+- In yolo_inference_node.py, cannot open GPU accelerated (nvh264dec) GStreamer pipeline with cv2.VideoCapture, might need to recompile OpenCV to have both CUDA and GStreamer support (or use python3-gi gir1.2-gst-plugins-base-1.0 gir1.2-gstreamer-1.0 and circumvent OpenCV)
 - ROS2 action cancellation from CLI does not work (File "/opt/ros/humble/local/lib/python3.10/dist-packages/rclpy/executors.py", line 723, in wait_for_ready_callbacks - return next(self._cb_iter) - ValueError: generator already executing), use cancellable_action.py instead
 - Cannot use **/.git in .dockerignore because PX4 and ArduPilot use it in their build
 - PX4 messages 1.16 have VehicleStatus on MESSAGE_VERSION = 1, topic fmu/out/vehicle_status_v1